-The Norman Foster Foundation is based in Calle Monte Esquinza, in the heart of Madrid’s Chamberí neighbourhood, at a heritage-listed Palace designed by Joaquín Saldaña in 1912 for the Duke of Plasencia.
+The headquarters of the Norman Foster Foundation are located in the heart of Madrid’s Chamberí neighbourhood, in a heritage-listed palace designed by the celebrated architect Joaquín Saldaña in 1912 for the Duke of Plasencia.

 Its handsomely proportioned spaces lent themselves to serving as the Turkish embassy for fifty years, among other uses, the most recent of which was as the headquarters of a major Spanish bank.
 The many rooms spread over four levels create a mixture of gallery and study spaces.

 The courtyard of the Norman Foster Foundation is the setting for the pavilion, a space designed by the Norman Foster Studio within the Norman Foster Foundation.
 The pavilion displays objects and audio visual materials of projects, places, people, sculptures and paintings that can inspire future visitors to the Foundation in the same way that they once inspired Norman Foster and his work.